frenchwr/gimp/README.md

     sudo snap install openvino-ai-plugins-gimp --beta
     ```

-2. Install the OpenVINO-enabled GIMP snap:

-    If you want to try the latest published version from the Snap Store use the following command:
+2. **(Optional) Enable Intel NPU and GPU acceleration**:

+    If you are running on a machine equipped with an Intel neural processing unit (NPU) or graphics processing unit (GPU), ensure you have permissions to use these devices by adding yourself to the `render` Unix group:

     ```shell
-    sudo snap install gimp --channel 2.99-openvino/beta
+    sudo usermod -a -G render $USER
     ```

-    If instead you wish to build the snap yourself for local development, use the following commands:
+    You need to log out and log back for this change to take effect.

+    Next, ensure that the devices have read and write permissions set on the group level:

     ```shell
-    cd gimp
-    snapcraft
-    sudo snap install --dangerous ./gimp_2.99.16_amd64.snap
+    sudo chown root:render /dev/accel/accel*
+    sudo chmod g+rw /dev/accel/accel*
+    sudo chown root:render /dev/dri/render*
+    sudo chmod g+rw /dev/dri/render*
     ```

-3. (Optional) Install stable diffusion models.
-Models for the other plugins are relatively small so are built into the snap, while the stable diffusion models are each on the order of GBs and therefore downloaded to a user's home directory at `~/.local/share/openvino-ai-plugins-gimp` via one of two methods: a `model-setup` command-line tool or from within the GIMP application.
+3. **(Optional) Install stable diffusion models**:

+    Models for the super resolution and semantic segmentation plugins are relatively small and therefore built into the snap, while the stable diffusion models are each on the order of GBs and therefore downloaded to a user's home directory at `~/.local/share/openvino-ai-plugins-gimp` via one of two methods: a `model-setup` command-line tool or from within the GIMP application.
 To run the interactive command-line tool:

     ```shell
     openvino-ai-plugins-gimp.model-setup